-- you think the case is high risk based on your professional judgment
+- you think the case is high risk based on your professional judgement

-If the situation is high risk you should make a Multi Agency Risk Assessment Conference (MARAC) referral.
-Referrals must be made securely to email@example.com using the MARAC referral form.
+If the situation is high risk, you should make a Multi Agency Risk Assessment Conference (MARAC) referral - please see the below section.

 Aims of the MARAC

-- share information to increase the safety, health and well-being of victims/survivors - adults and their children;
+- share information to increase the safety, health and wellbeing of adult victims and survivors and their children

-- jointly construct and implement a risk management plan that provides professional support to all those at risk and that reduces the risk of harm;
+- jointly build and apply a risk management plan that provides professional support to all those at risk and reduces their risk of harm

 - improve support for staff involved in high-risk domestic abuse cases